Bedrock-OSS/bedrock-wiki/docs/blocks/avoiding-state-limit.md

 ---

 ## Introduction

 Block states have a total limit of 64 values (16 maximum per state) that cannot be exceed.
 This article will explain how to avoid reaching the limit.

 :::tip
-Thius tutorial does not show you how to have more than 64 states.
-However, using this method will be equal to that amount!
+Thius tutorial does not show you how to have more than 64 states values.
+However, using this method will simulate that amount!
 :::

 ## How It Works

 This method combines two or more states in order to re-use and read them in permutations or conditions.
 For example, a block with the English alphabet letters will need 26 values.
 You can use less values by using combinations.

 ## The Logic

 What your code will do going of by the example above is the following:
 ```
 1 & 1 = A   1 & 5 = E   1 & 9 =  I   1 & 13 = M